Osceola Parkway: History

 The road originally opened as Dart Boulevard on June 16, 1987 as a two-mile stretch between U.S. Highway 441 and Buenaventura Boulevard.
 During the early 1990s, Disney World and Osceola County officials extended and upgraded the road to its current 12.4 mi parkway form, widened the lanes from two to four and added an interchange with Florida's Turnpike, with the highway opening on August 18, 1995.

 A $19.2 million project has begun to widen 2.66 mi of Osceola Parkway from two to four lanes between the intersections of Buenaventura Boulevard and Simpson Road from Myers Road to 600 ft north of Osceola Parkway.
 The date of substantial completion for the second phase of work on the east-west road is April 1, 2015.

 Future

-The Osceola County Expressway Authority is planning an easterly extension as part of the Osceola County Beltway System.
-Following a 2012 feasibility study and a March 2013 public meeting, the project team decided on an alignment along the county line, either leaving the current roadway east of Windy Cove Drive (Bridgewater subdivision) or following the current roadway to its end at Simpson Road and curving northeast there.
+The Central Florida Expressway Authority (CFX) is planning an easterly extension as part of the Osceola County Beltway System.
+Following a 2012 feasibility study and a March 2013 public meeting, at which time the highway was under Osceola County Expressway Authority jurisdiction, the project team decided on an alignment along the county line, either leaving the current roadway east of Windy Cove Drive (Bridgewater subdivision) or following the current roadway to its end at Simpson Road and curving northeast there.
 A spur would extend north to SR 417 near Orlando International Airport.
+As of May 2024, CFX and the Fish & Wildlife Commission are moving forward with the design of this extension.